lyrasis/events-deduper/README.md

 - create a backup
 - restore the backup in a test environment
 - confirm / reproduce your event issue
-- get a count of your event relationships
+- get a count of your event relationships: `SELECT count(*) FROM event_link_rlshp`
 - enable the plugin in test
 - fire up ArchivesSpace
-- check how many records the plugin deleted (logs)
+- check how many records the plugin deleted (rerun query and subtract remaining from total)
-- confirm your event relationships count (pre - post)
 - ArchivesSpace is indexing / working correctly?

 Assuming things are now ok after testing: